lucisgit/moodle-assignsubmission_mahara/README.md

 * graded page will never become editable again,
 * the same page cannot be submitted more than once,
 * the page used in the draft submission is not locked for editing in Mahara, but not avialable for being used in different submission.
+* collections can be submitted instead of only individual pages

 The plugin also allows exporting old Mahara submission assignments to the assignments of new type.
 The plugin does not include featues to communicate with outcomes artefact plugin.